South Dakota Court Records

 - The court decides that sealing a record is in the best interest of both the public and the arrested person.

-- Persons who were pardoned for convictions and five years had passed without the person committing subsequent crimes are eligible for expungement
+- Persons who were pardoned for convictions and five years had passed without the person committing subsequent crimes are eligible for expungement.

 - Certain records on juvenile delinquency or crimes committed while being victims of human or sex trafficking.